 - Brazilian Corporation Law

 VI.
 Concepts and Acronyms

-- Controlling Shareholder: the shareholder or group of shareholders bound by a shareholders’ agreement or under common control exercising the power of direct or indirect control of the Company, pursuant to the Brazilian Corporate Law.
+- Controlling Shareholder: The shareholder or group of shareholders bound by a shareholders’ agreement or under common control exercising the power of direct or indirect control of the Company, under the Brazilian Corporation Law.

-- Management: members of the Company’s Board of Directors and Statutory Board of Executive Officers.
+- Members of the Management: Members of the Company’s Board of Directors and Statutory Executive Board.

-- Material Act or Fact: it means any Controlling Shareholder’s decision, resolution of the general meeting or the management bodies of the Company, or any other political-administrative, technical, business or economic-financial act or fact, occurred or related to the Company’s business which may considerably influence the quote of the Company’s securities or referenced thereto, the investors’ decision to buy, sell or hold securities and investors’ decision to exercise any rights inherent to the condition as titleholder of securities issued by the Company or referenced thereto, taking into account especially, but not limited to, the acts or facts mentioned in Exhibit II hereto.
+- Material Act or Fact: It means any Controlling Shareholder’s decision, resolution of the general meeting or the management bodies of the Company, or any other political-administrative, technical, business or economic-financial act or fact, occurred or related to the Company’s business which may considerably influence the quote of the Company’s securities or referenced thereto; investors’ decision to buy, sell or hold securities and investors’ decision to exercise any rights inherent to the condition as titleholder of securities issued by the Company or referenced thereto, taking into account especially, in a non-binding way and not limited to the acts or facts mentioned in Exhibit I hereto.

 - Company: Cielo S.A.

-- Board of Directors: the Company’s Board of Directors.
+- Board of Directors: Board of Directors of the Company.

-- Fiscal Council Members: the sitting and alternate members of the Company’s Fiscal Council, when instated, elected by resolution of the Annual General Meeting.
+- Members of the Fiscal Council: Sitting and alternate members of the Company’s Fiscal Council, when installed, elected by the Shareholders’ Meeting that installed the Council.

-- Fiscal Council: the Company’s Fiscal Council, when instated.
+- Fiscal Council: Fiscal Council of the Company, when installed.